Food Scraps and Recycling

 Resources for Schools

 Looking for tools and resources to help your district or school reduce and recycle food scraps?
-Visit our School Food Scraps Recycling Toolkit for handouts, signage, presentations, and more.
+Visit our School Food Scraps Recycling Toolkit for handouts, signage, teacher resources, presentations and more.
 See below for more resources in our toolkit!